-Splenic infarcts can occur due to a number processes, involving either arterial supply, the spleen itself and the venous drainage.
-As such there is no one affected demographic; rather the demographics will represent the underlying cause.
+Splenic infarcts can occur due to a number of processes, involving either arterial supply, the spleen itself or the venous drainage.
+As such there is no one affected demographic; rather the demographics will vary with the underlying cause.

 Patients with a splenic infarction may present with left upper quadrant pain.
 Some may have constitutional symptoms such as fevers and chills while others may even have diffuse abdominal pain 5,9.
 Due to the location of the spleen, tucked under the left hemidiaphragm, referred pain to the left shoulder is also a feature 9.

 It should be noted that ~40% (range 30-50%) of patients with splenic infarction are asymptomatic 9.

 The majority of patients with splenic infarcts have one of the following two aetiologies:

 - embolic events

 - variant anatomy, e.g. wandering spleen, which may undergo splenic torsion